A.P. Williams Funeral Home

 A.P.
-Williams Funeral Home is a historic African-American funeral home located at Columbia, South Carolina.
+Williams Funeral Home is a historic African-American funeral home located in Columbia, South Carolina.
 It was built between 1893 and 1911 as a single-family residence, and is a two-story frame building with a hipped roof with gables and a columned porch.
-At that time, it was one of six funeral homes that served black customers.
+At that time, it was one of six funeral homes in the city that served black customers.
 Archie Preston Williams, II was a leader in the city's black community.

 It was added to the National Register of Historic Places in 2005.